Embedded Development Engineer banner

 • Instrumentation Engineering

-• Core Coursework: Your undergraduate studies should cover key areas such as:
+• Core Coursework: Your undergraduate studies should cover key subjects such as:

 • Master's Degree (Optional but Recommended): A master's degree can provide more specialized knowledge and enhance career prospects.
 Relevant specializations include: